1922

 1998

 ENAC entrusts Pavullo State Civil Airport under operational management to Aero Club Pavullo.
 Also in that year ENAC Bologna decided to hold the commemoration ceremony of Our Lady of Loreto right in Pavullo, which was transported by a helicopter of the Fire Department.
-To date, the statue of Our Lady of Loreto represents the only element that has remained unchanged over the course of the various works to expand the Airport area.
+To date, the statue of Our Lady of Loreto represents the only element that has remained unchanged throughout the various works to expand the airport area.

 2000

-Opening at the airport of the Emilia Romagna Region's 4th Base for Helicopter rescue, the first and only one with a winch for HHO operations.
+December 1st: opening of the Emilia Romagna Region's 4th Regional Helicopter Base at the airport, the first and only one with a winch for HHO operations.

 2001